 With only very few exceptions a drilling mud will circulate within the well bore during the drilling operations.
 The drilling mud has to fulfil various main functions within the drilling process.
 First of all, it serves in transporting cutting material away from the drill bit, up the well bore.
-Secondly it helps to stabilize the well bore by means of balancing the pressures at the borehole wall, and thirdly it might be used for cooling the drilling mud has to be ensured.
+Secondly it helps to stabilize the well bore by means of balancing the pressures at the borehole wall, and thirdly it might be used for cooling the drilling equipment.
+In order to enable a continuous operation, a sufficient supply of drilling mud has to be ensured.
 Mud pumps have to be dimensioned such that they are capable of providing drilling mud in adequate quantity per time unit.
 Mud cleaning facilities have to be installed and, if necessary, mud cooling services as well.